Choose another writer in this calendar: by name: by birthday from the calendar.

 a strongly autobiographical work, which dealt with the questions of

 guilt and innocence.
-The play also united Kazan and Miller, but their
+This play united Kazan and Miller, but their

 close friendship was over, destroyed by the blacklist.
 Many critics